Purchasing goods and services online from an e-commerce website starts when you make an order and ends when you receive goods or services.

 ARO 8 Weeks

 Some manufacturers and distributors do not have inventories.
 When a customer makes an order, its delivery is affected fast if the materials required are available.
-Orders whose materials are not available to take longer to be delivered.
+Orders whose materials are not available take longer to be delivered.

 Bill of Lading